tetra-code/cse_y2_notes/Q1/CG/week2.md

 All transformation matrixes are guaranteed to have an inverse to go back to.
 THus to undo a transformation, by theory multiply by inverse of the transformations.
 IN CS, due to precision issues of floats and doubles, matrix A multiply by its iverse ins not always the identity matrix.
 Therefore, it is safer to store each transformation matrix result into a stack and to go back certain steps, pop the stack

+Always build up the composite matrix, then apply the vecor on the rhs

+Projecting 3D space to 2D image plane